hybe/limelight-utils/README.md

 - `npm install limelight-utils`
 - `require limelight-utils`
+- provide configuration with config()
 - use the API

+`
+var limelight = require('./index.js')

+var conf = {
+	limelight : {
+		organization: '<ORGANIZATION_ID>',
+		accessKey: '<LIMELIGHT_ACCESS_KEY>',
+		secret: '<LIMELIGHT_SECRET_KEY>'
+	}
+}

+limelight.config(conf)
+limelight.listChannelGroups(function(err, res) {
+	console.log('Channel Groups', res)
+})
+`

 # API
+The API is a thin wrapper around the Limelight Orchestra Content API.
+At the current version it's not doing a whole lot of error checking etc on the parameters (pull requests welcome!) so if you get an empty response, that might be the reason.
+Typically, the Limelight REST API doesn't provide very useful error messages in malformed request parameter cases.

+In most methods the parameters are self explanatory, URL parameters and strutures are typically passed through as-is.
+Refer to Limelight documentation for those: http://support.video.limelight.com/support/docs/content_api/

 ### list all channel groups
 listChannelGroups (cb)